-If you are unfamiliar with Jack Hyles, please read The Legacy of Jack Hyles.
+If you are unfamiliar with the late Jack Hyles, pastor of First Baptist Church in Hammond, Indiana, please read The Legacy of Jack Hyles.

 Children should be taught that God has given to them a preacher.
 That preacher is God’s man to lead them, to teach them, to preach to them, and to guide and instruct them concerning their lives.
 It is important for a family to have a man of God just like it is important to have a family doctor, a family dentist, etc. For that matter, it is even more important!
 The parents should never criticize God’s man but should train their children to love and respect him.